Wanted...you and your bike!

 We have training rides on a short, 2-mile loop using quiet public roads round Leigh at monthly intervals.
 Riders do repeat laps, with rests where necessary.
 Riders divide into ability groups and ride at a suitable pace.
 John organises these.

 There are also hill-climb sessions at half-term and term-end based on the private road up to Norbury Sawmill.

 For those interested in visiting Cyclopark at Gravesend, there are monthly British Cycling organised 'Club Cluster' session taking place on the 1st Saturday of the month.
-With other riders from numerous clubs in the area, John runs these and typically several Raiders come along and join in.
+With other riders from numerous clubs in the area, typically several Raiders come along and join in.